The Golimbieski family

 Congratulations to the Golimbieskis, Mike Lobsinger, Hill High Dairy’s attorney Michelle Halley, BJ’s Cow Boarding’s attorney Mike Ross, and Lobsinger’s attorneys Mike Sier and Elise Arsenault for their success.
 FTCLDF paid for the representation of Hill High Dairy in the case.

 Those interested in supporting the FTCLDF’s work can make a donation here.
-Those interested in making a tax-deducible donation to our sister organization, the Farm-to-Consumer Legal Defense Fund Foundation, can go here.

 YOUR FUND AT WORK